Main Objectives

 In our WG we are concentrating on Artificial Intelligence, which is also a main field of the EU Programme.
 Within AI, our main target groups are SMEs- to enhance their AI knowledge, and support their competitiveness.
 This activity is harmonizing with the proposed 2nd Action, but it also contributes to Action 1, 3,5.

-Balazs Barta was interviewed for the Danube Region Strategy Newsletter, published by the government of Hungary.
-THe interview can be found here: DRS_hirlevel_FIN_EN_abstract
+- Balazs Barta was interviewed for the Danube Region Strategy Newsletter, published by the government of Hungary.
+The interview can be found here: Interview

 Planned Activities

-At the moment 17 members from 8 Danube countries belong to the WG, but joining to the WG is still possible until the end of November 2019 in order to extend the scope of members of the WG with different target groups contributing to Action 1 which proposes to foster cooperation and exchange of knowledge between different sectors in areas where there is particular knowledge such as in innovation and technology transfer.
+Currently, 19 organisations from 9 Danube countries belong to the WG, but joining the WG is still possible in order to extend the scope of members of the WG with different target groups contributing to the relevant Actions of the EUSDR.

 Members